leiliecon/AI-coding/path2shock_calculation/README.md

 # Path2Shock Calculation

 This project calculates scenario shocks from path data in Excel files.
-It merges a mapping table with scenario paths, applies group-specific shock rules, and writes per-scenario outputs to `output/`.
+It merges a mapping table with scenario paths, applies group-specific shock rules (plus optional formatting rules), and writes per-scenario outputs to `output/`.

 ## What It Does
 Given: